ibm-cloud-docs/openwhisk/templates.md

 4. Click **Apply**.

 5. Click **Invoke**.
-In the Activation pane, find output similar to the following example:
+In the Activation pane, find output similar to the following example.

    ```
    **Activation ID:**